 Car ownership is a fickle thing.
 For the past few years, it looked like old fashioned ownership was on the decline among younger demographics who found more value in newer transportation models.

 Insurance costs alone could easily exceed the price of taking a Lyft everywhere, not to mention the hassle of maintenance (and winter tires, and major repairs, and gasoline, and…).
-So why are Millennials suddenly shifting back towards the car ownership models of yore?
+So why did Millennials suddenly shift back towards the car ownership models of yore?
 And how can you sell to them?

-A recent article published in the Atlantic outlined the sudden and unexpected surge in car sales among younger generations.
-While car sales initially dropped off due to early quarantine measures, purchases among consumers aged 18 to 35 increased.
+A 2020 article published in the Atlantic outlined the sudden and unexpected surge in car sales among younger generations.
+While car sales initially dropped off due to quarantine measures in the early days of the COVID-19 pandemic, purchases among consumers aged 18 to 35 skyrocketed.

 While convenience has long been on the top of everyone’s mind, COVID rearranged our collective priorities and placed safety above all else – specifically, safety from germs.
-We still don’t know the full story on the COVID-19 virus, but it seems pretty clear to most people that small, enclosed spaces like an Uber driver’s Civic represent a greater risk.
+Even with COVID largely in the rear-view mirror, germ safety will forever be a major priority for many -- especially among the younger generations.

 Well, when we dig into the nature of this resurgence, we see an interesting but not unexpected trend: car purchases may be increasing among the youngest two generations, but dealership traffic isn’t.
 Millennials and Gen Z want to buy a car the way they buy everything else: digitally.

 According to Bloomberg, online-only car retailer Carvana has serious concerns that their inventory isn’t keeping up with demand.
 As car sales fell, Carvana’s revenue soared due to consumer need for easy, online purchase options.